 Our canine disease testing service starts from just £49 for the first test and £25 for each additional test ordered for the same canine at the same time.
-Results are ready in 7 working days from receipt of samples.
+Results are ready in 10 working days from receipt of samples at the laboratory.

 Unfortunately, purebred dogs frequently suffer from the effects of inbreeding.
 The fact that the gene pool is limited due to breeding of related animals means that there is a lack of genetic diversity.
 One of the biggest nightmares for a breeder or dog owner of having pure breed dogs is their tendency to be afflicted with inherited diseases.
 Disease mutations within a dog’s genetic coding are passed down the family tree, giving rise to generations of puppies born with diseases or carry the disease.

 Improve your dog’s health with our dog DNA test!

 Not all canines display visible symptoms of inherited disease, it is possible that a healthy looking dog may be hiding a nasty or life-threatening disease in his or her genes.
 Our test can help reveal the presence of such genes in the tested dog’s DNA.
 Some dogs are born with recessive genes, meaning that the dog is a genetic carrier of the disease, possessing the ability of passing the disease to the generations that follow.

 Dog DNA testing gives you the ability to help improve the health of your litter.
 Vets, as well as pet owners and breeders are turning towards canine DNA testing to ensure their dog’s health and promote genetic health.
 Thanks to our dog disease testing service you can embark on selective mating based upon scientific evidence, choosing only the fittest dogs for mating.

 All this data is retrieved from a simple, pain-free test.
 Buccal (cheek) swabs are all that is needed in order to gain more information about a dog’s genetic health background.